Virtual Assistant for Law Firms from the Philippines

 VPN-only access to practice management, DMS, and email systems.

-Role-based access — the VA accesses only the calendars, matter files, and systems required for their administrative functions.
+Role-based access controls — the VA accesses only the calendars, matter files, and systems required for their administrative functions.

 Frequently Asked Questions